nathansobo/treetop/doc/semantic_interpretation.markdown

       }
     end

 The parenthesized choice above can result in a node matching either of the two choices.
-Than node will be extended with methods defined in the subsequent block.
+The node will be extended with methods defined in the subsequent block.
 Note that a choice must always be parenthesized to be associated with a following block.

 ###Extending A Propagated Node with a Declared Module
     # in .treetop file